nasheomirro/react-polymorphed/README.md

 ## Supporting `forwardRef()`

-The easiest way to create ref-forwarded polymorphic components is to use cast the `forwardRef` function to `PolyRefFunction`:
+The easiest way to create ref-forwarded polymorphic components is to cast the `forwardRef` function to `PolyRefFunction`:

 ```tsx
 import { forwardRef } from "react";